aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/lib/stacks/stack-quicksight/documentation/README.md

    <img alt="qs-step-10" src="./images/quicksight-setup-10.png" width="50%">

 5. You should receive an email from Amazon QuickSight.
 If you do not, click *Resend invitation* in the Quicksight console.
 6. From your email, click *Click to accept invitation* to confirm your QuickSight user.
-This is the user you will log into the QuickSight console with to view the QuickStart emissions dataset and dashboard.
+This is the user you will log into the QuickSight console with to view the emissions dataset and dashboard.

    <img alt="qs-step-11" src="./images/quicksight-setup-11.png" width="50%">